It is necessary to go through specific steps for the installation of the Symantec Endpoint Protection for Linux (SEPFL) agent.

 32-Bit Linux Libraries

 For both 32-bit and 64-bit Linux systems 32-bit libraries are required.
 These packages are required for SEPFL to function.

 On CentOS or RHEL systems (yum), run the following commands:

 sudo yum install glibc.i686 libgcc.i686 libX11.i686

-Our documented disk space requirements can lag behind the state of our product and the maximum size of a definition update download.
-Please ensure that sufficient disk space is available in /opt/ and /tmp/.
-According to most recent testing with SEP 12.1 RU6, total pre-installation space requirements are about 9GB for /opt/ and 1.5GB for /tmp/.
-The /tmp/ requirement and about 4GB of /opt/ are needed for working space when updating definitions.
+Symantec documented disk space requirements can lag behind the state of the product and the maximum size of a definition update download.
+Please ensure that sufficient disk space is available in

 sudo yum install ncompress sharutils